PlexusEP/plxsversion/readme.md

 # plxsversion

-This is a simple python tool that can be leveraged to create a version file to be leveraged by a codebase.
+This is a simple python tool that can be used to create a version file that can be leveraged by a codebase to report consistent versioning.

 ## Usage

 ### CMake Integration

-It is recommended to add this package using CPM and register CMake targets to have version information generated.
+For C/C++ projects is recommended to add this package using CPM and register CMake targets to have version information generated.

 Example CMake to get the package:
 ```